AayushGour/auto-login/README.md

 json
 ```
 ## Installation
-Download the libraries and the files.
+Install the libraries and download the files.

 ## Usage